-In the event that you do not select investment products from your chosen vendor during the enrollment process, your contributions will be invested in an approved default fund.
-State ORP has determined that the approved default funds are Target Maturity funds.
-For more information, please review “Default Fund Offering” on page two of the Investment Policy.
+In the event you do not select specific investment options during the enrollment process, your contributions will be invested in the approved default investment option as described in the Investment Policy Statement.

 If I elect State ORP, can I change my investment options at any time?

 Yes, but any changes to your investment options are subject to your State ORP investment provider’s contractual limitations as well as applicable fees and expenses.
 You may change investment providers, however, only during an annual open enrollment period (January 1 to March 1).

 If I elect State ORP, can I allocate my contributions to more than one investment option?